The failed lingua franca of Eastern Europe?

 And this sounds like funeral music for the role the Russian linguistic and cultural presence in the world played in the 20th century.

-Leonidas Donskis is a member of the Editorial Board of New Eastern Europe.
-He is a philosopher, writer, political theorist, commentator and historian of ideas.
-He is completing his term as a member of the European Parliament for Lithuania (2009–2014).
+Leonidas Donskis (1962-2016) was a member of the Editorial Board of New Eastern Europe.
+He was a philosopher, writer, political theorist, commentator and historian of ideas and member of the European Parliament for Lithuania (2009–2014).